makeomatic/makeomatic.ru/blog_en/source/_posts/Smart_travelling_network.md

 From our experience we can safely claim that Node.js is the right choice for high load, data-intensive applications, and paired with a javascript framework on the frontend - (like Angular or React) it is suitable for supporting isomorphic Single-Page Applications as well.

 What exactly is high-load, and how to understand if your product is going to be data-intensive?
 We share the opinion that there is no universal tool for all cases.
 You wouldn't drive a nail with a screwdriver, and you shouldn't build a simple static blog with Node.js - of course you could as a proof-of-concept, but from a practical standpoint it would be "an overkill".
-But if your product is a search network engine (like the one we've worked on and briefly described here [link-to-post]) or if your app will be used by thousands of people simultaneously - Node.js is your best bet.
+But if your product is a search network engine (like the one we've worked on and briefly described (here)[https://en.makeomatic.ru/blog/2015/11/27/people_search_engine]) or if your app will be used by thousands of people simultaneously - Node.js is your best bet.
 That is why the first stage of our workflow is determining (and documenting) a list of all features - it gives us an overview of what a product is going to be in the end and what technical requirements should be taken care of in case we need to scale up.

 Since our project is a social network, we knew that it was very likely to be a high-traffic application.
 It was also designed to be real-time: when a traveller or customer submits  information about a new trip or order, we needed to make these updates instantly available for all of our users.